hashicorp/waypoint-examples/kubernetes/go-workspace-pull/README.md

 ### Example: Creating a production build

-Users can then use the dev image with the `docker-pull` plugin by using another wpvars file which adds the `pull_` variables and changes the `push_` variables.
-In this example, the values use for `push_` variables in `dev.wpvars` are now the values used for the `pull_` variable values, and new `push_` variables are used.
+Users can then use the dev image with the `docker-pull` plugin by using another wpvars file, `prod.wpvars`, which adds the `pull_` variables and changes the `push_` variables.
+In this example, the values use for `push_` variables in `dev.wpvars` are now the values used for the `pull_` variable values, and new `push_` values are added in the `prod.wpvars` file.
 Technically they could be the same values for both, as the `push_tag` and `pull_tag` are not overridden in either wpvar files and are coded in the `waypoint.hcl` file.
 This was done to ensure default workspace builds push with the `dev` tag and production workspace builds pull with the `dev` tag and push with the `latest` tag.

 ```
 # prod.wpvars